Partnering with school leaders to navigate complexity and lead with intention

 • Distinguish what's yours to own from what's the system's to change

-• Mobilise the wisdom in the staffroom and community rather than solving everything yourself
+• Mobilise the wisdom in the staffroom and community

 • Lead with intention and permission to stop doing things